 When we read stories about mentoring, we usually visualize an older person meeting with a younger one.
 But how much older?

-You get the idea.
-This isn’t precise nor is it universal.
+This isn’t precise or universal, but you get the idea.
 There are old souls in younger bodies and immature souls in older bodies.
-But you get the gist of it.
-We respect people who have been where we’re going.
-That have walked the path, know which roots and rocks tripped them up, and are humbly willing to share their experiences . . . especially those where they wish they could get a do-over.
+And, of course, different circumstances lead us to different relationships and situations.
+The real takeaway is that we respect people who have been where we’re going.
+They have walked the path, know which roots and rocks tripped them up, and are humbly willing to share their experiences.

 ACTIVATE THE MEN IN YOUR CHURCH

 Small group mentoring can help you engage your men, build your core group of leaders, and transform your church.
 Our free resources equip you with all the tools you need to launch a sustainable mentoring program.